Make the shock to your body clock and sleep regimen more gradual.

-Every fall, we move our clocks back one hour, after moving them up in the spring.
+Every spring, we move our clocks forward one hour, after moving backwards in the fall.
 Adjusting back to Standard Time in the fall is usually easier than the spring switch, since you are gaining an extra hour of sleep.
 But early-risers face dark mornings, and we all see the sun set earlier.
 Some people find themselves falling asleep earlier at night and waking up before they’ve had enough sleep, notes Robert Rosenberg, DO, FCCP, medical director of the Sleep Disorders Center of Prescott Valley and author of "Sleep Soundly Every Night, Feel Fantastic Every Day."
 It's also possible you'll fall asleep easily but have a hard time waking up.
 How do you adjust when you fly west into a later time zone?
 The change is similar.

 Some argue that we’d be best off keeping Daylight Saving Time year-round, avoiding both switches.
 One study using national data on traffic fatalities estimated that year-round Daylight Saving Time would reduce pedestrian deaths by 13 percent from 5 to 10 a.m. and from 4 to 9 p.m.
 Deaths of people in cars would drop 3 percent during those hours, the researchers estimate.
 Elected officials in a dozen states have considered legislation to opt out of the national time switches, by remaining permanently on daylight saving time or standard time.